Guidelines for contributors, review copies & event coverage

 Submitting your books, CDs & DVDs for review

-Caribbean Beat reviews forthcoming, new and recent books, music, film and other material for and about the Caribbean for a wide cross-section of readers of Caribbean interest.
-The material submitted typically should as yet unreleased, and/or not more than 6–12 months old.
+Caribbean Beat reviews new, recent, and forthcoming books, music, films and other material for and about the Caribbean for a wide cross-section of readers of Caribbean interest.
+The material submitted typically should be as yet unreleased, and/or not more than 6–12 months old.
 Some exceptions may be made in compelling circumstances.
-Scholarly works typically is only reviewed when they might be relevant to non-specialist readers.
+Scholarly works typically are only reviewed when they might be relevant to non-specialist readers.